tcpalmer/nina-scheduler/concepts/planning-engine.md

 ### Rule Interactions and Conflicts

 The scoring engine is designed to be easily extended by adding additional rules.
 However, there is a limit with approaches like this.
 As the number of rules increases, the predictability of engine outcomes goes down - and predictability can be desirable.
 As the number grows it might be appropriate for users to select a subset that work well and disable the others.
-Several additional rules are under consideration - see the [roadmap](../roadmap.html#scoring-engine-rules).
+Additional rules are under consideration - see the [roadmap](../roadmap.html#scoring-engine-rules).

 In particular, the Percent Complete and Mosaic Completion rules may not interact well.
 If your goal is to use Mosaic Completion to balance exposures across mosaic panels, then you probably want to set the weight for Mosaic Completion high and the Percent Complete and Target Switch Penalty weights to zero.

+Also, unless you artificially set the rule weights to maximize the impact of the Meridian Flip Penalty rule, you're not likely to completely avoid the need for flips.
+With typical settings for example, the Target Switch Penalty may cancel it out and plan for imaging through a flip.

 [^1]: "Dispatch" is a general term in scheduling contexts but was also originally used by Bob Denny for the [ACP Observatory Control Program](https://acpx.dc3.com/) (which is also a dispatch scheduler).